 - When initial CHO execution attempt fails or HO fails, if network configured the UE to try CHO after HO/CHO failure and the UE performs cell selection to a CHO candidate cell, the UE attempts CHO execution to that cell; Otherwise, RRC re-establishment is performed.

-- No ROHC context is transferred at handover;
+- No ROHC and EHC context is transferred at handover;

 - No UDC context is transferred at handover;

-- ROHC context can be kept at handover within the same eNB.
+- ROHC and EHC contexts can be kept at handover within the same eNB.

 End of changes